Jill Marie Jones: Early life

 Jones was born in Dallas, Texas.
 After attending Duncanville High School, and Texas Woman's University, Jones was a Dallas Cowboys Cheerleader for two years, a Dallas Mavericks Dancer for one year, and toured with the United Service Organization (USO) and United States Department of Defense to Korea, Japan, Israel, and Egypt.
-She has also performed on "Monday Night Football" and "The Miss Texas Pageant."
-She started her career as model, before moving to Los Angeles to pursue acting full-time.
+She has also performed on Monday Night Football and "The Miss Texas Pageant."
+She started her career as a model, before moving to Los Angeles to pursue acting full-time.